VanderbiltML/vanderbiltml1.github.io/index.md

 ---
 layout: default
 meta-description: "Seminar series on the frontier of machine learning.
-Available to all Vanderbilt CS students Mondays 12:10-1:30 pm.
-Recordings are open to the public. "
+Open to all Vanderbilt CS students Mondays 12:10-1:30 pm.
+Recordings are available to the public. "
 ---

 <!-- # Welcome